arayofcode/distributed-systems/gossip-gloomers/3c-fault-tolerant-broadcast/NOTES.md

 # Notes and Challenges

-The existing code was pretty good to start with.
-Had to find a way to wait until the network partition recovered.
-[Read about waitgroups](https://gobyexample.com/waitgroups) and implemented a very basic version.
-It worked!
+Okay I messed this one up.
+Didn't setup my bash script correctly, which showed me everything worked.
+SMH.

-I honestly have no idea of the best practices around waitgroups so can't improve this code much for now.
+The approach should be to send a message.
+If it didn't go, retry after an interval until the network partition recovers.